Quotes: Humans Are the Real Monsters

 Higuchi: ...which brings us to the topic of tonight's meeting.
 Gentlemen, who shall we kill?

-""Freedom?
-And what would they do with that "freedom"?
+"Freedom?
+And what would they do with that 'freedom?'
 Humans were free before.
 And what did they do?
-War, murder, betrayal."
+They fought.
+They killed.
+They starved."

 The human race.
 Greatest monsters of them all.